virginiemarques/GAPeDNA/README.md

 ### Credits

-P. Lopez (UMR MARBEC) for the illustration & [C. Bernard](https://github.com/cybernar) for the online deployment on the CEFE's server.
+P. Lopez (UMR MARBEC) for the illustration & [C. Bernard](https://github.com/cybernar) & M.Q.
+Quidoz for the online deployment on the CEFE's server.